GerganaT/Location-Reminder/README.md

     c.
 Create a new api key and restrict it for android apps.
     d.
 Add your package name and SHA-1 signing-certificate fingerprint.
     c.
 Enable Maps SDK for Android from API restrictions and Save.
     d.
-Copy the api key to the `google_maps_api.xml`
+Copy the api key to your local.properties file like this:
+       MAPS_API_KEY_DEBUG=your_key_here
-3. Run the app on your mobile phone or emulator with Google Play Services in it.
+3. Run the app on your mobile phone or emulator with Google Play Services on it.
 ```

 ## Testing